crazywooooorm/MLPractice/shell/bash.md

 * 'whatis' gives you a short description of that file
 * 'apropos' gives you the help for specific objects
 * 'man' gives you the detail of a command
-* 'mkdir' creates a new directory
-* 'touch' updates the date of a file, if no such file, then creates it
-* 'cp file_path new_name' copies the file from the directory and then copy to your current directory with the new name
 * 'mv target_file target_path' moves your target_file to the target_path
-* 'rm' removes the target file; 'rmdir' removes the directory
+* 'touch + file_name' updates the time stamp of the file, if the file doesn't exist, it creates ones
+* 'cp + file_path + new_file_path' copies the file and then pastes to your target directory. 'cp -R directory' can copy the whole directory. '-i' and '-v' still works here.